 Set it Off (1996)

 An all-female heist, and the women are black.
-The film follows four young women and shows us what they are going through, for us to condone the heist that we the viewer are participating in…
+The film follows four young women and shows us what they are going through in life, for the viewer to condone the heist that they are participating in…

 Baby Driver (2017)